-Their acrobatics as they leap above the waves and with great speed fly along the surface of the sea travelling the whole length of Cola and Myoli beaches to the river mouth and back is very entertaining.
+Their acrobatics, as they leap above the waves and fly with great speed along the surface of the ocean traveling the whole length of Cola and Myoli beaches to the river mouth and back, is very entertaining.

-There is clearly a good deal of skill involved and strength required to hold onto the kite and manouvre at high speed through the surf.
+There is clearly a good deal of skill involved and strength required to hold onto the kite and manoeuvre at high speed through the surf.

 The access to Cola Beach is from a high dune that has a long boardwalk down to the beach so it also has a good viewpoint at the top of the stairway where there is a bench to sit on.

 Cola beach is a popular beach to fish off and eastwards up to Platbank at Groenvlei, there are several rocky outcrops to fish from.